HamidHadipour/GraphBAN/README.md

 ## Demo
 We provide DrugBAN running demo through a cloud Jupyter notebook on [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/183LGl-eJD-ZUw7lqoKlRdw6rw4Sw73W1?usp=sharing).
 Note it is based on BioSNAP dataset on inductive mode for one epoch, but you can change the setting manually based on the provided comments to run it for other datasets or transductive mode and increase the number of epochs through .yaml config files.
-##To run the Demo on Google Colab it is necessary to use the GPU-enabled version of Colab.
+**Note: To run the Demo on Google Colab it is necessary to use the GPU-enabled version of Colab.**